Ihuarraquax/udup/README.md

 # Udup
-> Unified diagrams (???) project - just some buzzwords that make it look like this word stands for something.
+> Unified documentation (???) project - just some buzzwords that make it look like this word stands for something.

 ## General Information
 - Generate nice living documentation from code